-6:2 "Above it stood the seraphims: each one had six wings; with twain he covered his face, and with twain he covered his feet, and with twain he did fly."
+6:2 Above it stood the seraphims: each one had six wings; with twain he covered his face, and with twain he covered his feet, and with twain he did fly.
 The seraphim were fiery angelic beings created by God.
 The word "seraph" means "to burn."
 The seraphs of Isaiah 6 are similar to the "living creatures" of Revelation 4:6-9.
-"Not to be confused with 'Cherubim' (Ez.10:1-22).
+3Not to be confused with 'Cherubim' (Ez.10:1-22).

-- 1) Cherubim were below the throne; Seraphims were above it. - 2) Cherubim served as guardians: guarded the entrance to both the Tree of Life (Gen.3:24) and the Holy of Holies (Exo.26:31-33).
-The images were part of the Ark of the Covenant (Exo.25:18-22) and primarily provided transportation (carrying God's throne Ez.1); Seraphims offered praise. - 3) "The most that can be said with certainty about the Seraphims is that they were a separate group of attendants who praised God at His throne" ISBE (revised).
+- 1) Cherubim were below the throne; Seraphim were above it. - 2) Cherubim served as guardians: guarded the entrance to both the Tree of Life (Gen.3:24) and the Holy of Holies (Exo.26:31-33).
+Their images were part of the Ark of the Covenant (Exo.25:18-22) and http://executableoutlines.com/isa/isa_04.htm primarily provided transportation (carrying God's throne Ez.1); Seraphim offered praise.